sukmaranggapradeta/rumah-tani/server/README.md

 # backend
 backend for e-commerce farmer to customer for web based app U. Dahlan UPNVJ2019

-# SIGNUP and LOGIN User as a customer or producer (role)
+# SIGNUP and LOGIN User as a customer or farmer (role)
 # SIGNUP
 ### URL : '/register'
 * METHOD : POST